Excursions are activities organised by the school where the students:

 Student Activity Locator (SAL) NOTE: The SAL should be used by all Victorian schools.
 Non-government schools should log on using 'NG' for the user ID.

 - compliance with the Safety Guidelines for Education Outdoors, which are mandatory for excursions requiring school council approval.

 Important: Principals, teachers, school councillors and others involved in school excursions, must anticipate the possibility of litigation following an incident or injury.
-They must be prepared for a detailed examination of their planning, actions and the curriculum role of any activity.
+They must be prepared for a detailed examination of their planning, (including risk management planning), actions and the curriculum role of any activity.